hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 **Notes**

 - Indy-SDK's "`pack()`" function is used to Anon encrypt the message using the Routing Agent's public key.
-  - There is no need for the unpack() function to return the Sender's public key, since the Routing Agent does not need to know that information.
+  - Since AnonCrypt is used for the message, the unpack() function does not have the Sender's public key to provide to the Routing Agent.

-The Sender can now send the message on its way via the first of the Wire messages.
-In our example, it sends the message to 2, who in turn sends it to 8.
+The Sender can now send the Forward Agent Message on its way via the first of the Wire messages.
+In our example, the Sender sends the Agent Message to 2, who in turn sends it to 8.
 That of course, is arbitrary - the Sender's Domain could have any configuration of Agents.
+The Agent Message above is passed unchanged, with each Agent able to see the "type", "to" and "msg" fields as described above.
+This continues until the outer `forward` message gets to the Receiver's Routing Agent, where it is processed (to expose the inner `forward` message).
+Per the Wire Message HIPE (*reference to be added*), between Agents the Agent Message is pack()'d and unpack()'d as appropriate or required.

-The diagram below shows the required use of the 'forward' message type to encrypt the message all the way to the Receiver, and again all the way to the Routing Agent.
+The diagram below shows the required use of the 'forward' messages to encrypt the message all the way to the Receiver, and again all the way to the Routing Agent.

 ![Example Forward Messages](forwarding.jpg)

 ### Required: Cross Domain Wire Message Encryption

-While within a domain the Agents may choose to use encryption or not when sending Wire Messages from Agent to Agent, encryption **must** be used when sending a Wire Message into the Receiver's domain.
-The shared Domain Endpoint (Agency) unpack()'s the encrypted Wire Message and based on the "To" field value (the DID), sends the message to a designated Agent for that DID.
+While within a domain the Agents MAY choose to use encryption or not when sending Wire Messages from Agent to Agent, encryption MUST be used when sending a Wire Message into the Receiver's domain.
+The Domain Endpoint (Agency) unpack()'s the encrypted Wire Message and based on the "To" field value (the DID), sends the message to a designated Agent for that DID.
 How the Domain Endpoint knows where to send the message is implementation specific - likely some sort of dynamic DID-to-Agent routing table.
 Typically the message will be sent directly to the Routing Agent, although it doesn't have to be.
-However, the message must eventually get to the Routing Agent (3 in our example) as the messaging being forwarded has been encrypted for it.
+However, the message MUST get to the Routing Agent (3 in our example) as the messaging being forwarded has been encrypted for it.

 ### Required: The Routing Agent Processes the Outer Forward

-When the Routing Agent (eventually) receives the message, it determines it is the target of the outer Forward and so decrypts the `msg` value to reveal the inner "Forward" message.
-Recall that this inner Forward includes the full "DID#key" necessary to route the message to the intended Receiver agent.
-The Routing Agent uses its (implementation specific) knowledge to map from the DID#key to the Receiver, possibly via intermediary Agents.
+When the Routing Agent (eventually) receives the message, it determines it is the target of the outer forward Agent Message and so decrypts the message's `msg` value to reveal the inner "Forward" message.
+Recall that this inner Forward includes the full "DID#keyname" necessary to route the message to the intended Receiver agent.
+The Routing Agent uses its (implementation specific) knowledge to map from the DID#keyname to the Receiver, possibly via intermediary Agents.
 Note that the Routing Agent could itself be the Receiver and thus, have to decrypt and process the embedded message without further routing.

 ### Required: The Receiver App Agent Decrypts/Processes the Agent Message